Posted in 2020-2029, Film Review

 Director: Steve McQueen

-Synopsis: After a bank heist goes horribly wrong leading to the deaths of all the crew, their widows step up to finish what their husbands started…
+Synopsis: After a bank heist goes horribly wrong, leading to the deaths of all the crew, their widows step up to finish what their husbands started…

-After a team of criminals are caught up in a heist that gets all of them killed, their widows are left in a very desperate situation.
+After a team of criminals is caught up in a heist that gets all of them killed, their widows are left in a very desperate situation.
 Veronica Rawlings (Davis) is the widow of the leader of the crew, Harry (Neeson).
-Not long after her husband’s death, she receives a rather uncomfortable visit from crime boss Jamal Manning, (Brian Tyree Henry) the target of the botched heist.
+Not long after her husband’s death, she receives a rather uncomfortable visit from crime boss Jamal Manning (Brian Tyree Henry), the target of the botched heist.
 Demanding repayment of the stolen money, and given a rather tight window in order to do so, Veronica has the plans for what would have been her husband’s next job.
 Needing her own crew to pull it off, recruits the other widows who also lost their husbands in the same heist, for a new mission to score the money that their husbands stole.
 Conceptually, though this may sound like your average heist film, in execution, it is a very different beast.

 The screenplay, co-written by McQueen and Gone Girl author Gillian Flynn adds deep political subtext to this story that really gives the film a unique feel to it.
-Furthermore with such powerful women at the centre of this gripping story, in the era of the Me Too movement, it feels all the more powerful and relevant in modern times.
+Furthermore, with such powerful women at the centre of this gripping story, in the era of the Me Too movement, it feels all the more powerful and relevant in modern times.
 What McQueen and Flynn’s script does so excellently is give each woman involved in this daring heist a significant amount of development.
-Though they come from different backgrounds, each woman absolutely stands on her own two feet and all give excellent performances.
+Though they come from different backgrounds, each woman absolutely stands on her own two feet, and all give excellent performances.

 Leading the pack and fresh from her Oscar success, Viola Davis is once again superb in the role of Veronica.
 She is a woman who has been to hell and back again, both with events in her past and in the immediate aftermath of her husband’s demise.
 Yet her fiery spirit keeps her going through this turbulent time.
 Likewise for Alice (Debicki) and (Rodriguez), both of whom are also dealt with a torrid set of consequences in the wake of the heist that robbed them of their spouses.
 But with the resolute Veronica at the helm, there is no time to mope, they have some work to do.